RozbehSharahi/graphql3/README.md

 ### Mutations

 For demonstration purposes `graphql3` comes with a mutation for creating `sys_news` items.
-However, the implementation of mutations is very project & context specific work and `graphql3` will not make any assumptions.
-Therefore, the `sys_news` mutation is only available in dev mode.
-Mutations can be added via `MutationTypeExtenderInterface` and of course you can implement access-control by injection `AccessChecker`.
+However, the implementation of mutations is very project & context specific and `graphql3` will not make any assumptions on that.
+The existing example mutation `createSysNews` will only be available, when having a token with a role `ROLE_CREATE::sys_news`.

+Mutations can be added via `MutationTypeExtenderInterface` and of course you can implement access-control by injection of `AccessChecker`.

 Following code shows the implementation of a mutation: